scalawithcats/scala-with-cats/src/pages/type-classes/implicits.md

-In this way, implicit resolution becomes a search through the space of possible combinations of implicit definitions, to find a combination that summons a type class instance of the correct overall type.
+In this way, implicit resolution becomes a search through the space of possible combinations of implicit definitions, to find a combination that creates a type class instance of the correct overall type.

 <div class="callout callout-warning">